barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am a aerospace engineering senior at The University of Texas at Austin.
-I enjoy all things that move.
+I am a senior at the University of Texas at Austin studying aerospace engineering.

+I enjoy maps, planes, data, transportation, and coffee.

+Everything on this blog was done for fun, free, and is for everyone.

 ### Contact me